Risks and opportunities

 RISKS AND OPPORTUNITIES FROM INDUSTRY, COMPETITION, AND STRATEGY

 Competitive pressure is expected to continue, especially in the fixed network in Germany and Europe.
-In the broadband market, we are observing disproportionate growth in the market shares of regional network operators, particularly in Germany.
-They build out their own infrastructure and thus increase their market coverage.
+In the broadband market, we are observing above-average growth in the market shares of regional network operators, particularly in Germany, and an increase in their market coverage through the build-out of proprietary infrastructure.
 In certain regions, our competitors are extending their own fiber-optic network to the home so that they are independent of our network in the local loop, too.
 There is also strong competition to gain new customers by cutting prices and offering introductory discounts.

 We also expect prices for mobile voice telephony and mobile data services to decrease further, which could adversely affect our mobile services revenue.
 Among the main reasons for the decrease in prices are providers that are pursuing aggressive pricing policies (MVNOs) and expanding in Germany and other European markets.
 Pure eSIM smartphone offerings could put even more pressure on prices for mobile voice telephony and mobile data services.
 In addition, the risk remains that smaller competitors will take unforeseen, aggressive pricing measures.